pvdz/heatfiler/README.md

 For code, just enter the JavaScript code.
 It will be included through a dynamic `<script>` tag.

 For the files, enter each file on its own line.
-Prefix it with a `+` or `-` to include or exclude it from the stats.
+Prefix something with `@` to have it eval as regular code instead of file path.
+Prefix with a `+` or `-` to load it and include or exclude it from the stats.
 All files will be fetched and loaded (dynamic `<script>` tags) in given order.
+Without prefix, `+` is assumed.

 ## Heatmap